You register theses in SLUpub with a file for open access publishing. On this page you will find further information about the publishing.

 - You receive a pdf from the print shop including front- and backcover for registrating and open access publishing i SLUpub.

-Which parts of my thesis shall I publish?
+Which parts of my thesis shall I publish in SLUpub?

-- Monograph theses shall be deposited in their entirety.
+Monograph theses shall be published in their entirety.
 If your thesis is published with a commercial publisher, you must make sure they also permit electronic publishing.

 Printed copies to the SLU Library and registrar

 - NJ-faculty: On the day of public display it is your responsibility that 3 copies (including notice of dissertation) of the thesis are available at the SLU-library in Uppsala and 1 copy at the Registrar office, Box 7070, 750 07 Uppsala